ysdn2019/Graduates-List/graduates/andrea-poon.md

 ---
 path: /work/Some-of-my-Older-Tech
 graduate: Andrea Poon
-mainimg: /assets/work/poon_andrea_project1_web_main.jpg
+cover: /assets/work/poon_andrea_project1_web_main.jpg
-thumbnailimg: /assets/work/poon_andrea_project1_web_thumbnail.jpg
+thumbnail: /assets/work/poon_andrea_project1_web_thumbnail.jpg
 title: Some of my Older Tech
 groupmembers:
-fields: Book Design, Illustration
+category: Book Design, Illustration
 mediumdimensions: Book Design, 5" x 7"
 description: This book showcases a small collection of older technology that my family has.
 It is told through a first-person narrative by the technology and my sketches.
 Each item is also accompanied by a song lyric, speech, or thought bubble, giving the technology more life, character, and fun for the reader.
 digitallink: